-Sentenced court cases with a granted motion spent a median of 256 days in the court system compared to 125 days for cases with a granted motion that were dismissed and 114 days for nolled cases.
+Sentenced court cases with a granted motion spent a median of 256 days in the court system, compared to 125 days for cases with a granted motion that were dismissed and 114 days for nolled cases.
 Sentenced cases with a denied motion spent 310.5 days in the court system, dismissed cases 81 days, and nolled cases 161 days.

-When court length of stay is viewed in tandem with MDC length of stay we see that court cases with granted motions had similar median lengths of stay based on whether the case was sentenced or dismissed.
+When the court length of stay is viewed in tandem with the MDC length of stay, we see that court cases with granted motions had similar median lengths of stay based on whether the case was sentenced or dismissed.
 Interestingly, the median MDC length of stay was slightly longer than the court case length.
 This may occur for a variety of reasons.
-First, because some cases receive jail sentences the MDC length of stay will be longer.
-Second, it may take a number of days to release an individual from the MDC following the disposition of the case to either prison if sentenced to a term of prison or to the community if sentenced to probation.
-For this report we were not able to distinguish between these two reasons.
+First, because some cases receive jail sentences, the MDC's length of stay will be longer.
+Second, it may take several days to release an individual from the MDC following the disposition of the case to either prison if sentenced to a term of prison or the community if sentenced to probation.
+For this report, we could not distinguish between these two reasons.